zaro0508/DummyPF-infra/README.md

-# DummyPF-infra
+# BridgePF-infra
-AWS Infrastructure for the DummyPF application.
+AWS Infrastructure for the BridgePF application.

 ## Initialize a new stack